Announcement

 The Calcutta Circle for Comparative Semiotics (C3S) and Calcutta Comparatists 1919 jointly present a lecture series engaging core concepts across Western semiotic traditions and Indian philosophical frameworks of signification.
 The day opens with the signing of a Memorandum of Understanding between the two organisations, followed by an inaugural session on Semiotics and Linguistics.

-Dates: 19th March, 2026
+Date: 19th March, 2026

 Time: 11:00 AM